davejachimiak/hash_out/README.md

 5. Open a pull request.

 ## TODO
-* Prefix iVars with _ to avoid name collision.
-* Exclude public methods suffixed with !
 * Bug: make `#hash_out` work with SimpleDelegator
 * Provide class method that offers custom delegator for `#hash_out`
 * Provide class method that offers alternative to `exclude_from_hash_out`